vapor/docs/2.0/docs/fluent/getting-started.md

 final class Pet: Model {
     var name: String
     var age: Int
-    var storage = Storage()
+    let storage = Storage()

+    init(name: String, age: Int) {
+        self.name = name
+        self.age = age
+    }

     ...
 }
 ```

 Here we are creating a simple class `Pet` with a name and an age.
+We will add a simple init method for creating new pets.

 ### Storage